lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Gain exclusive, behind-the-scenes insights into local conservation efforts with a
+          Gain a comprehensive introduction to the **endangered and captivating Yunnan snub-nosed

-          visit to the **Baima Snow Mountain Nature Conservation Bureau**.
-Learn about the vital and
+          monkey** at a dedicated exhibition.
+Learn about their unique physical

-          multifaceted work being done to protect the rich biodiversity of Baima Snow
+          characteristics, their fascinating social behaviors, and the critical

-          Mountain Nature Reserve and its fragile surrounding ecosystems.
+          importance of conservation initiatives to safeguard this iconic primate.

         image:
           type: ImageBlock
-          url: /images/LJ-icon9.jpg
+          url: /images/LJ-icon6.jpg
           altText: Placeholder text
           elementId: ''
           styles: